Will Boris Johnson return to Oxfordshire after MP retires? - ExBulletin

 CLICK ON THE BANNER BELOW TO SUBSCRIBE TO ED’S WEEKLY POLITICS NEWSLETTER

-Of course, despite the Guardian report that Boris had agreed to buy a multi-million pound house in Oxfordshirehis spokesperson denied the veracity of these rumors.
+Of course, although the Guardian reported that Boris had agreed to buy a multi-million pound house in Oxfordshire, his spokesman denied those rumors were true.

 But again, the Partygate scandal has shown that Boris’s word should always be taken with a ‘pinch of salt’.

-Well, Boris has already re-selected for his seat in Uxbridge and South Ruislip so the chances of him deciding to move now seem slim.
+Well, Boris has already been re-selected for his seat at Uxbridge and South Ruislip, so the chances of him deciding to move now seem slim.

 Boris choosing to move seats because of the fear of losing would not be a great optic to maintain that image that he likes to project of always winning elections.